 This method of paint protection film installation is the preference of the longer serving experts in the automotive aftermarket.
 Rather than a film being applied like car wrapping and covering every panel of the car, a template is used to computer cut the film to the exact shape of the body panel.
 Each segment of the template is created from the car body panels and digitised as a vectors in a computer graphics software.
 This process has been going on for many years with an existing database now available featuring thousands of car templates.
-The film is applied to the most at risk areas of the car body, specifically those that are most likely to receive stone chips.
-The advantages of this method are:

 It’s significantly quicker to apply than other methods, and therefore cheaper

 It uses only the exact amount of material, and therefore cheaper

 No cutting of film on the bodywork.
 This is where the installer is working with a blade either cutting the film directly on the car, or working very close to the bodywork with the blade.

 Templates are for key areas of the car, requiring less material.